fresher96/Face-Tracking-in-Video-Stream/README.md

 In order to use other types of video streams (e.g. security camera), you can extend `VideoStreamBase` or `LocalVideoStream` and override `getImage() -> numpy.ndarray` method to define the procedure of getting a new frame.

-## Example of running the code in Online Setting
+## Example of running the code using mobile's camera
-1. On your android phone, download `IP Webcam` app.
+1. On your phone, download `IP Webcam` app.
 2. Run `IP Webcam` server.
 Let's name its IP `ip_webcam`.
 3. Let `ip` be equal to:
     - `ip_webcam:port/shot.jpg` if it is on the same local network.